-Taking time to care for each person's way into their involvement of the project and the quality of their experience is what I like to concentrate on.
+Whatever the work, taking time to care for each person's way into their involvement of the project and the quality of their experience will be central to the process.

 Thank you for reading!